octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 *Truffle* will activate this account before the contract origination.

 - Setting **already activated** accounts in the scripts folder:
    Accounts can be defined according to the network.
-By default, a *sandbox* folder is present, with two defined acocunts ( these two accounts are found in any sandbox).
+By default, a *sandbox* folder is present, with two defined accounts ( these two accounts are found in any sandbox).
 New accounts can be defined by creating a new folder, named after the network name (convention), with an `accounts.js` file: